metalcarratt/ministry/ls/Acts/msg18.md

 > before we were saved, we were like mice running loose.
 But the Lord Jesus exercised His sovereign authority to set up a trap to catch us.
 The faster we ran, the easier it was for Him to catch us.
 In this matter He is sovereign.

+> to give repentance and forgiveness of sins to God's chosen people requires Christ to be exalted as a ruling Leader and Savior.
+His sovereign ruling causes and leads God's chosen people to repent,and His salvation based on His redemption affords them forgiveness of sins.